Pavithra-Rajan/Computer-Architecture/Assignment_2/README.md

 cd SPEC
 ./runGem5.sh
 ```
 In this script, the directory for gem5, SPEC benchmark and the input arg file paths have been specified.
-The SPEC program used is ```470.lbm```.
+The SPEC program used is ```429.mcf```.
 The cache levels and cache sizes at each level can be specified as arguments.
 The CPU type used is ```TimingSimpleCPU```.

+<strong>Note: As we had to evaluate the metrics across varying L1 cache sizes of 16KB, 32KB and 64KB, we have split the size equally between L1d and L1i during the simulation. </strong>

 TimingSimpleCPU is a CPU model provides a simplified, cycle-accurate timing model of a simple, in-order, single-issue processor.
 It models the functional behavior of a CPU without considering many of the implementation details that affect performance, such as pipelining, caching, and branch prediction.